 We conduct business in a variety of foreign currencies and, as a result, our foreign operations are subject to foreign exchange fluctuations.
 Our businesses operate in their local currency environment and use their local currency as their functional currency.
-Assets and liabilities of foreign operations are translated into US dollars at the exchange rate in effect at the balance sheet date.
+Assets, including cash, and liabilities of foreign operations are translated into US dollars at the exchange rate in effect at the balance sheet date.
 Revenues and expenses of foreign operations are translated using daily exchange rates.
 Translation adjustments resulting from this process are accumulated in other comprehensive income (loss) as a separate component of shareholders' equity.
 Transactions incurred in currencies other than the functional currency are converted to the functional currency at the transaction date.
 All foreign currency transaction gains and losses are included in net income.
-Some of our cash is held in foreign currencies.
 We currently have no specific hedging program in place to address fluctuations in international currency exchange rates.
-We can make no accurate prediction of what will happen with international currency exchange rates going forward.
-However, if the US dollar was to weaken in comparison to foreign currencies, then we anticipate this will increase the expenses of our business and have a negative impact on our results of operations.
-By way of illustration, 68% of our revenues in the third quarter of fiscal 2019 were in US dollars, 16% in euro, 7% in Canadian dollars, 3% in British pound sterling, and the balance in mixed currencies, while 51% of our operating expenses were in US dollars, 17% in euro, 18% in Canadian dollars, 4% in British pound sterling, and the balance in mixed currencies.
+In addition, we can make no accurate prediction of what will happen with international currency exchange rates going forward.

+There can be varied impacts on our results of operations as a consequence of movements in international currency exchange rates.
+In the first quarter of fiscal 2025, approximately 72% of our revenues were in US dollars, 10% in euro, 7% in Canadian dollars, 7% in British pound sterling, and the balance in mixed currencies.
+For that same period, approximately 51% of our operating expenses were in US dollars, 13% in euro, 23% in Canadian dollars, 4% in British pound sterling, and the balance in mixed currencies.
+With this distribution, we generally expect that our revenues will be negatively impacted when the US dollar strengthens compared to these foreign currencies.